 - Changes significantly affecting the conduct of the clinical trial or increasing the risk to participants.

-- Serious harm experienced by a subject or other individual, which in the opinion of the investigator is unexpected and probably related (>50% likely; “Don’t know” = <50%) to the research procedures.
+- Serious harm experienced by a subject or other individual, which in the opinion of the investigator and or sponsor is unexpected and probably related (>50% likely; “Don’t know” = <50%) to the research procedures.
+In the event of a disagreement, the sponsor’s assessment supersedes the investigator’s assessment.

 - A harm is “serious” when it meets any of the following criteria; 1.) results in death; 2.) is life-threatening (places the subject at immediate risk of death from the event as it occurred); 3.) results in inpatient hospitalization or prolongation of existing hospitalization; 4.) results in a persistent or significant disability/incapacity; 5.) results in a congenital anomaly/birth defect; 6.) based upon appropriate medical/psychological judgment, may jeopardize the subject’s health and may require medical, counseling, or surgical intervention to prevent one of the other outcomes listed in this definition; or 7.) results in criminal or civil liability or damaging of the subject’s financial standing, employability, or reputation.